zhiwilliam/geekcoding/src/1-500/73/Leetcode73.md

 ```python
 [(0, 0), (0, 3)]
 ```
-There is an edge case, there is not 0-element in the original matrix.
+There is an edge case, which is there is not 0-element in the original matrix.
 In this scenario, we don't have to do anything but return.

-After getting this list of tuples, we can make the sets for the rows and columns which should be set to 0.
+After getting this list of tuples, we can make the sets for the rows and columns, which should be set to 0.
 ```python
 if not zeros:
     return